Venetian Gardens

 Almost nothing remains of the stylish gardens today on the Guidecca.
 Only the vegetable plots of the Chiesa del Redentore and the Villa Eden garden; which was restored in the 19th C to the times of the “Serenissima”, can be seen today.

-The 19th C, brought a revival of interest in Botany with the resumption of cultivating exotic plants and a new vitality to many of the semi-abandoned gardens.
+The 19th C, brought a revival of interest in Botany with the resumption of cultivating non-native plants and a new vitality to many of the semi-abandoned gardens.

 The new “English Garden” style, brought about major changes and enhancements to the more extensive spaces.
 The new romantic garden had an irregular shape and was characterised by many different elements and an unusual variety of “panoramic” view-points.